 An Assessment Practising Certificate (APC) recognises the knowledge and skills of specialist teachers who have followed an appropriate course of study (e.g. an AMBDA accredited course or a course recognised by SASC) and can demonstrate their professional competence in the assessment of specific learning difficulties/dyslexia.

-In November 2018, the Department of Education (DfE) announced that a diagnostic assessment conducted at any age, which results in a diagnosis of dyslexia, will be accepted as part of an application for Disabled Students' Allowances (DSA).
-However, these reports will only be accepted if written by an assessor holding a valid APC at the time of the assessment (or an HCPC psychologist).
-As reports conducted at any age may be used for DSA purposes, it is recommended that all assessors should now hold an APC, to future proof assessments for dyslexic individuals so that no further assessment will be required.
+As reports conducted at any age may be used for DSA purposes, it is recommended that all assessors should hold an APC, to future proof reports for dyslexic individuals so that no further assessment will be required.

 An APC is valid for three years from the date of issue.
 APC holders must also hold a professional membership of the issuing body for the duration of the APC; the APC will be invalid should the membership lapse.

 Associate Membership of the British Dyslexia Association (AMBDA) is now the professional membership required for all those applying for and holding an APC issued by the BDA.
 Your APC will be invalid should your AMBDA lapse during the period of the APC.